- Practical information & advice

 - How long do I have to disclose my criminal record for?’ – A detailed guide to the Rehabilitation of Offenders Act (updated 2014) – Detailed guide

 - Rehabilitation of Offenders Act 1974 – A4 poster [PDF]

 - Web tool to work out if convictions are ‘spent’ [Disclosure Calculator]

-- What will be disclosed on a standard or enhanced check?
-[Web page]
+- What cautions & convictions will be removed from a standard or enhanced DBS – Brief guide

 You only have to disclose your criminal record if you’re asked.
 Useful links include: